zacares/flutter_drift_simolus3/docs/docs/dart_api/select.md

 Instead, the expressions in the list passed to `selectExpressions` are evaluated in a standalone select statement and can be parsed from the `TypedResult` class returned when evaluating the query.

+## Compound selects

+With compound selects, the results of multiple selects statements can be returned at once.
+Different operators are available to apply set operations on queries, namely:

+1. `UNION ALL` and `UNION`: Returns the results of two select statements in a select, with duplicates included or filtered, respectively.
+2. `EXCEPT`: Returns all rows of the first select statement that did not appear in the second query.
+3. `INTERSECT`: Returns all rows that were returned by both select statements.

+As an example, consider the tables used to track todo items introduced [in the article on tables](tables.md#defining-tables).
+Here, one table stores todo items and another table defines categories that can be used to group these items.
+Now, perhaps you want to query how many items are assigned to each category, as well as the amount of items not in any category.
+The first query can be written with a `groupBy` on categories and a [subquery](expressions.md#subqueries) to count associated todo items.
+When grouping on the categories table though, there will be no "null" group.
+So, one way to resolve everything in a single query is to write another query and use `unionAll`:

+{{ load_snippet('compound','lib/snippets/dart_api/select.dart.excerpt.json') }}

+This query will return one row for each category, counting associated todo items.
+Also, it includes a final row without a category description reporting the count of todo items outside of categories.

+With all of these operators, all involved queries must return compatible rows.
+This is because the queries are ultimately reported as a single result set, so they must return the same column types.
+It is possible to apply a `LIMIT` and `ORDER BY` clause to compound select statements, but only to the first statement (the one on which `union`, `unionAll`, `except` or `intersect` is called).